ATMOS-MSCAR/Hackathon2023/README.md

 **Note: The complete ASTER data set (151 files) requires about 20 GB of memory.
 If your machine does not have that much memory available, you may download a subset of the total dataset.**

 Navigate to the `scripts` directory and run the python script `create_cmasks.py` to obtain the preprocessed  ASTER files.
 This will take a while to run (30 minutes - 6 hours... sorry).
+You will be prompted to enter your Earthdata Search credentials from step 1.
 ```
 cd scripts
 python create_cmasks.py